Immigration Advising

 Getting started

 Note: You are required to have a co-op work permit before the start of your work term.
-It is recommended that you apply for your work permit as soon as possible to avoid delays.
-This work permit only allows you to do the job approved by the program during the specified period.
+It is recommended you apply for your work permit as soon as possible to avoid delays.
+This work permit only allows you to do the job approved by your program during the specified period.

 Submit your application online